Why session-based SD-WAN solution cause downtimes during WAN events as it cannot reliably switch paths

 Architectural Atrophy | Edge-Centric VPN Masquerading as SD-WAN

-Fortinet’s SD-WAN is essentially a glorified site-to-site VPN, tethered to edge devices without true cloud-native DNA.
+Firewall-based SD-WAN is essentially a glorified site-to-site VPN, tethered to edge devices without true cloud-native DNA.
 Deployed in classic hub-and-spoke models—head office (HO) to branches—it doubles the peril: a last-mile failure at the HO or any branch cascades into widespread outages, with no built-in mitigation.
 Its virtual variants, meant for flexibility, are notoriously clunky, resource-hungry, and deployment nightmares, demanding heavy hardware and constant tweaking.

 A superior blueprint?
 Cloud-based SD-WAN, whether public or private, funnels traffic to data centers nestled near internet peering points.
 Here, redundant paths abound, shielding against last-mile woes.
 This decentralized resilience turns potential disasters into blips, ensuring uptime in distributed environments.
-Fortinet’s edge obsession ignores this, leaving businesses exposed in an era where hybrid work and cloud reliance amplify connectivity demands.
+Firewall-based solution’s edge obsession ignores this, leaving businesses exposed in an era where hybrid work and cloud reliance amplify connectivity demands.

 Vulnerability Vortex | The Most Exploitable Infrastructure?